flumedb/flumedb/README.md

 be delayed until `flumeview.since` is in up to date with the log.
 `sync` type methods will be called immediately.

+If you would rather **_not wait_** for the view to get up to date with the log, but just want the data that is already in the index. provide the option `since: -1` to the view call.
+This works for async and source apis.
+If since is a positive number, the view will wait until it's at least up that up to date.

 #### flumeview.ready (cb)

 A `ready` method is also added to each mounted `flumeview` which takes a callback